How to Create an Interactive Textbook for Your Students

 Questions

-One important element, when it comes to textbooks, is ensuring your students understood the material in it.
-What better way to do that than by asking them questions?
-There are all sorts of question types you can add to your textbook to help them out.
-You can add drag and drop, true or false, or multiple-choice questions.
+In order for your textbook to be an effective learning tool, your students must understand the material in it.
+And the best way to check their comprehension is, of course, by giving them questions to answer!
+There are all sorts of question types you can add to your textbook, such as drag and drop, true or false, or multiple-choice questions.

-There are questions added as a form of self-assessment for the students.
-After they answer the questions, they can immediately find out what they got right and what they got wrong.
-You can even lead them straight to the chapters they seem to be having difficulties with.
+These questions can be added as a form of self-assessment for students.
+After they answer the questions, they can immediately find out what they got right or wrong.
+You can even link back to the chapters they seem to be having difficulties with.

 Interactive Images and Popups

+While images in ebooks are usually static, you can easily turn them into interactive elements.
 For example, say you have an illustration of a plant.
-Instead of marring the image by adding labels to each part of the plant, you can add a popup button.
-That way, your students can view the image with ease and click on whatever part they’d like to know the name of.
-You can even add explanations that will be more practical than having it be in paragraphs below the image.
+Instead of adding labels to each part of the plant, you can insert a pop-up button on the page.
+That way, your students can view the image with ease and click on whatever part they’d like to learn more about.
+You can even add explanations that will appear once they hover over (or click on) a part of the image.

-Or, you can add a trigger to your image, so that once your students click on it something happens.
-Maybe it will change the color once they hover over it, or it can play a video or an audio file.
-Whatever it is, there are a lot of options to pick from.
+Alternatively, you can add a trigger to your image so that an action happens once your students click on it.
+Maybe it will change color once they hover over it, or it can play a video or audio file when clicked on.
+There is so much you can do with interactive images, so feel free to experiment and find new ways to use them.

 3D Models